marano/blog/README.md

 ## Dependencies

-(if you don't have technical knowledge for run the blog on your computer, please go to the end of the read me, we have special tips for you)
+(if you don't have technical knowledge for run the blog on your computer, please go to the [end of this README](#for-non-technical-post-please-follow-these-steps), we have some special tips for you)

 To run this project you need to have: